Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### Limitations

-PDF files size larger than 26214400 bytes are not supported.
+PDF files larger than 26214400 bytes are not supported.

 ## Rekognition